MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentApprovalStage.md

 # Update-MgEntitlementManagementAccessPackageAssignmentApprovalStage

 ## SYNOPSIS
-Used for the approvalStages property of approval settings in the requestApprovalSettings property of an access package assignment policy.
-Specifies the primary, fallback, and escalation approvers of each stage.
+A collection of stages in the approval decision.

 ## SYNTAX